superduper-io/superduper/README.md

-## Why SuperDuperDB?
+## Why is it needed ?
 When building a modern AI application, you don’t want to worry about how are being brought to your model, or what happens with the outputs.

 Addressing this issue typically involves adopting complex approaches like MLops or utilizing specialized databases for vector searching.
 However, these solutions introduce complications such as data duplications and inconsistencies across systems, increasing costs due to data movement overheads and posing security risks as data becomes dispersed.

-SuperDuperDB is here to help you reduce development time and operational costs of AI applications.
+SuperDuperDB is here to help you reduce development time and operational costs of AI applications, by transforming your database into an AI powerhouse.

 SuperDuperDB does the following for you: